-Top 5 Tips On How To Be Properly Prepared For Hiking During The Winter Months
+Top 5 Tips On How To Be Properly Prepared For Hiking During Winter

 A winter hike in the Drakensberg, how incredible does that sound?
 Exploring the picturesque scenery of the mountains in the cool atmosphere of the winter air, taking in all the sights, sounds and smells that the change in weather brings about potential animal encounters and sightings, sounds like the perfect winter activity to us.
 Generally, people tend to shy away from hiking during winter due to the drop in temperatures but this does not mean that you need to send your hiking boots into hibernation, in fact, hiking in winter can be a fun experience for the whole family.